 The actual sensor chip surface depends on the manufacturer and the application.
 Generally, a glass surface is coated with an inert metal (gold).
 On the metal, a self-assembled monolayer (SAM) is deposited.
 This can be ω-hydroxyalkanethiol (1), which provides a linker layer to the metal surface and the next layer.
 On the SAM a matrix of non-cross-linked carboxymethylated dextran is bound which provides a hydrophilic layer.
 The dextran is a linear chain of 1,6-linked glucose units and it exhibits a very low non-specific adsorption of biomolecules.
 Each glucose unit is modified with one carboxyl group (1).
 In most cases, the dextran hydrogel is the starting point to covalently bind a ligand to the sensor surface by amine-, thiol- or aldehyde chemistry.

-On one side of the glass, a layer of gold (48 – 50 nm) is deposited.
-This layer will induce the surface plasmon resonance and is a good starting point for further modification of the sensor.
+On one side of the glass, a linker layer is deposited (e.g. 2 nm Cr) and on top a layer of gold (48–50 nm).
+The gold layer will induce the surface plasmon resonance and is a good starting point for further modification of the sensor.
 It is possible to adsorb organic molecules like antibodies to the gold surface but many molecules undergo denaturation upon contact with a metal layer.
 Other molecules are too difficult to adsorb (3).

 A thiol compound and a gold surface is one of the well-established combinations used when making a SAM (4).
 The n-alkanethiols (HS-(CH2)n-CH3, n > 10) is the most frequently used compound in producing SAM surfaces.
 The sulphur head group generally binds as a thiolate at the three-fold hollow site at the AU (111) crystal lattice.
 A slight mismatch between the pinning distance and the van de Waals diameter of the alkyl chain forces the molecules to assemble in a slightly tilted configuration in order to optimize the lateral interactions (5).